GabsEdits/responsive-design/README.md

 </div>

 > **Note**
-> There is not much to add, it's made with HTML and CSS, and in the near future I will and JavaScript, this should not be a real project, just me playing around with HTML, CSS and JavaScript for my course.
+> This is not be a real project, just me playing around with HTML and CSS for my course.

 <div align="center">
   <sup> Thanks for checking out my simple project 👋</sup>